pandey-ankit/helidon-oci-devops/create-application/create-application.md

 3. Select the compartment, which you have created in **Lab 1** and then Click *devops-project-helidon-ocw-hol-string* to open the **DevOps Project**.
     ![select compartment](images/select-compartment.png)

-4. Under *Latest build history*, you will see the *runs* and Status as *Accepted/In Progress*.
+4. Under *Latest build history*, you will see the *Runs* and Status as *Accepted/In Progress*.
 Click on the latest runs as shown below.
     ![build history](images/build-history.png)

 5. Once the build pipeline completed all three stages, you will see output as shown below.
+You can click the arrow just before the stages, to view, what action they are performing.
+This action, we have defind in *`build_spec.yaml`* file in *oci-mp* folder.
     ![build run first](images/build-run-first.png)

 6. In Build run progress, In the third stage, click on **Three dots** and then click **View deployment** as shown below.
 This will open the **deployment pipeline**.
     ![view deployment](images/view-deployment.png)

 7. Here you can see *Deployment Progress*.
 Once you have the deployment pipeline completed, you will see the output as shown below.
+You can click the arrow just before the stage, to view, what action they are performing.
+This action, we have defind in *`deployment_spec.yaml`* file in *oci-mp* folder.
     ![deployment run](images/deployment-run.png)

     > This successfully deploys the Helidon application to **Compute instances** in OCI.